Search the Community

 Showing results for tags 'power'.

 The ease-y way to find the perfect ease Easing allows us to add personality and intrigue to our animations.
-It's the magic behind animation, and a mastery of easing is what separates the top-notch animators from the hacks.
+It's the magic behind animation, and a mastery of easing is essential for any skilled animator.
 Use this tool to play around and understand how various eases "feel".
-Notice that you can click the underlined words in the code sample at the bottom to make changes.
 Some eases have special configuration options that open up a world of possibilities.
 If you need more specifics, head over to the docs.
-Quick Video Tour of the Ease Visualizer A special thanks to Jamie Barlow who built almost the entire thing.
-He's one of our all-stars in the forums, lending his wisdom and animation prowess to our whole community.
-He's a rock star.
-Take your animations to the next level with CustomEase CustomEase frees you from the limitations of canned easing options; create literally any easing curve imaginable by simply drawing it in the Ease Visualizer or by copying/pasting an SVG path.
+Notice that you can click the underlined words in the code sample at the bottom to make changes.
+Quick Video Tour of the Ease Visualizer Take your animations to the next level with CustomEase CustomEase frees you from the limitations of canned easing options; create literally any easing curve imaginable by simply drawing it in the Ease Visualizer or by copying/pasting an SVG path.
 Zero limitations.
 Use as many control points as you want.
 CustomEase is NOT in the public downloads.
 To get access, create a FREE GreenSock account.
 Once you're logged in, download the zip file from your account dashboard (or anywhere else on the site that has a download button).
 Club GreenSock members even get access to a private NPM repo to make installation easier in Node environments.

 Hi, For the purpose of distilling this problem to its principal components, let's say I have 2 object that are side by side, say at y=100 pixels.
 I want both of those to fall down the screen, but to different destination y locations.
 I want them both to accelerate (easeIn), at the same speed, even though their distance to tween is different.
 Also I want to cap their final velocity, so they never fall faster than pixels/sec.
 Here is an illustration: (initial position) Sprite1 Sprite2 (fromX = 0, fromY = 0) (fromX = 100, fromY = 0) (toX = 0, toY = 200) (toX = 100, toY = 400) (falling --> Sprite 1 and Sprite 2 have the EXACT same Y location as falling, since they are using the same custom easing IN function to control their acceleration and final velocity) (falling) .. .. ..
 Sprite1 has stopped here) Sprite1 (x=0, y=200) Sprite2 (is at the exact same Y locations because they are following the same easing IN function, regardless of total distance to travel (Sprite2 continues to fall until it reaches it target location of y=400) Sprite2 (x = 100, y = 400) Thanks, --Kestal